Filtee/UCB-CS61C/Projects/proj2/README.md

 ![issue](./tools/issue.png)

-The result show that it works fine, I don’t know why this would happen…
+The result shows that it works fine, I don’t know why this would happen…

 Anyways, I’ve done it! 😋